|►||Human Rights and the Environment|

 Click the hyperlinked titles for more information on each of our programs!

-Our Human Rights and the Environment program operates under the premise that there are important connections between the responsible management of natural resources and the welfare of human populations dependent on those resources, particularly where economic and social factors exacerbate the vulnerability of both, environment and people.
+Our Human Rights and the Environment program operates under the premise that there are important connections between the responsible management of natural resources and the welfare of human populations dependent on those resources; particularly where economic and social factors exacerbate the vulnerability of both the environment and people.
 The goal of this program is to ameliorate detrimental environmental conditions that threaten the rights of human populations.

-Increasingly, human rights tools and lenses are being applied to questions of environmental justice.
+Human rights tools and lenses are increasingly being applied to questions of environmental justice.
 UW CHR is at the forefront of this cutting edge approach.
-Through our projects and activities we seek to determine who is accountable when environmental threats such as climate change, flooding, desertification, destruction of wetlands, etc. lead to human rights violations such including food insecurity, lack of access to water, and forced migration.
+Through our projects and activities we seek to determine who is accountable when environmental threats such as climate change, flooding, desertification, destruction of wetlands, etc. lead to human rights violations such as food insecurity, lack of access to water, and forced migration.
 In close collaboration with project partners, UW CHR's teams seek accountability and practical solutions.

 UW Student, Geoff Morgan, tests water near one of our partner communities while local children watch during a 2011 trip in connection with our Human Rights and Natural Resource Management Project in Guatemala

-UW CHR’s work on Human Rights, History, and Justice centers on documenting atrocities by states and extrajudicial institutions against people within their borders, often during periods of conflict.
-Human Rights violation such as genocide, torture, and mass rape are doubly damaging to victims whose calls for justice go unheeded.
-In helping document these atrocities and making certain victims’ accounts are part of the historical record, UW CHR lends critical support and substantiating data to those who seek justice.
+UW CHR’s work on Human Rights, History, and Justice focuses on documenting atrocities by states and extrajudicial institutions against people within their borders, often during periods of conflict.
+Human Rights violations such as genocide, torture, and mass rape are even more detrimental to victims whose calls for justice go unheeded.
+In helping document these atrocities and making certain that victims’ accounts are part of the historical record, UW CHR lends critical support and substantiating data to those who seek justice.

 Beyond the university and Seattle, several projects and initiatives under this program area focus on ensuring the right to education.
 Among these are student projects supported by one of our two endowed funds.